otrv4/otrv4/otrv4.md

   profile owner authenticated the conversation.

 Show MAC Key
-  This function takes an encryption key and shows the MAC key.
-For example.
+  This function takes an message key and shows the corresponding MAC key.
-  'Show MAC key' may be used with the ReMAC Message function below in the case where a chain key has been compromised by an attacker who wishes to forge messages.
+  'Show MAC key' may be used with the ReMAC Message function below in the case where a message key has been compromised by an attacker who wishes to forge messages.

 ReMAC Message